bhardwajRahul/telepresence/docs/install/manager.md

 telepresence helm install traffic-manager --namespace staging datawire/telepresence
 ```

+> [!NOTE]
+> If you have several traffic-managers installed, or if users don't have permissions to list
+> namespaces, they will need to either use a `--manager-namespace <namespace>` flag when connecting or
-Note that users of Telepresence will need to configure their kubeconfig to find this installation of the Traffic Manager:
+> configure their config.yml or kubeconfig to find the desired installation of the Traffic Manager

+As kubeconfig extension:
 ```yaml
 apiVersion: v1
 clusters: